How does a Diaphragm Pump work?

 Our Metal and HDPE & PTFE ranges of Diaphragm Pump are also available as ATEX rated upon request, you can view both pumps in the ranges linked above.

 Sanitary – Our Sanitary Diaphragm Pump range is designed specifically for industries that require the highest level of hygiene: beverage, cosmetic, food & pharmaceutical industries.
 ATEX, EHEDG, USP VI and FDA approved.

 If you’re looking for more information on TS Pumps’ range of Sanitary Pumps, not just Air Pumps, check out our Sanitary Pump Guide.

-What are the benefits of using a Diaphragm Pump?
+What are the benefits of Air Operated Diaphragm Pumps?

-- The pumps are air operated, meaning that compressed air fully drives your Diaphragm Pump and there is no need for an electrical connection.
+- Air operated diaphragm pumps means that compressed air fully drives your Diaphragm Pump and there is no need for an electrical connection.